matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 }
 {% endhighlight %}

-In the example above, we're adding the `GitHubActionsAttribute` to our build class to define a new workflow called `continuous`.
-The workflow invokes the `Test` and `Pack` targets on 3 different images whenever we push new changes.
-Additionally, we import the secrets `GitterAuthToken` and `SlackWebhook`.
+In the example above, we're adding the `GitHubActionsAttribute` to our build class (Line 1) to define a new workflow called `continuous`.
+The workflow invokes the `Test` and `Pack` targets (Line 6) on 2 different images (Line 3-4) whenever we push new changes (Line 5).
+Additionally, we import the secrets `GitterAuthToken` and `SlackWebhook` (Line 7).
 Note that everything is **refactoring-safe**!
 Images and triggers are defined via enumerations.
 The targets and parameters are referenced with the `nameof` operator.
 If we rename them, our CI configuration will change as well.
-Speaking of the YAML configuration, here is the _generated_ configuration file for GitHub Actions from above:
+Finally, here's the generated YAML file based on our attribute:

 {% highlight yaml linenos %}
 {% raw %}